aryu99/YOLO-Dataset-Manager/README.md

 # YOLO-Manager
-Script for managing datasets in YOLO format
+Script for managing datasets in YOLO label format

 Use [Yolo_class_filter.py](https://github.com/aryu99/YOLO-Manager/blob/main/YOLO_class_filter.py) to manage and modify your YOLO annotation files.
-Run the file and enter teh following options for their respective utilization:
+Run the file and enter the following options for their respective utilization:

 1 : Filter out classes
 2 : Remove labels and images with specific class IDs